-When it comes to freezing cream cheese, you’ve got 4 options.
+When it comes to freezing cream cheese, you’ve got four options.
 The first is just to chuck your unopened tubs of cream cheese in the freezer.

 Since tubs of cream cheese come with a foil covering and a lid, your cream cheese will be just fine like this.

-However, if you want to limit the texture change, store unopened tubs of cream cheese within an airtight freezer-proof container.
-This will really go the extra mile in protecting your cream cheese from that chilly freezer air.
+However, if you want to limit the texture change, store unopened tubs of cream cheese in an airtight, freezer-proof container.
+This will go the extra mile in protecting your cream cheese from that chilly freezer air.

 Your third option is for if you’ve already opened up your tub of cream cheese.
 Transfer your cream cheese to an airtight container, and you’re done!

 Ready for the final option?
 This one’s good if you have a ton of cream cheese – maybe you have a huge tub.
 Simply pour your cream cheese into cupcake trays, then cover with aluminum foil and flash freeze for 2 hours.